MattKim97/LeetCode/Interview/interview-prep-questions.md

     * It is a blueprint for classes, and how to implement the class, it specifies what the class must have, but not the how therefore only contained abstract methods
 * What are the pillars of OOP?
     * Abstraction - simplifying complex systems by modeling classes and hiding complex implementation details, and only showing the essential features of an object
     * Encapsulation - bundling data and methods to operate on the data into a single class.
-Also restrict direct access to some of the objet's inner-workings, to prevent modification or unauthorized access
+Also restrict direct access to some of the object's inner-workings, to prevent modification or unauthorized access
-    * Polymorphism - ability of object to take on many forms, allows a single method or object to behavior differently depending on it's context
+    * Polymorphism - ability of object to take on many forms, allows a single method or object to behave differently depending on it's context
     * Inheritance - mechanism by which classes can inherit attributes or methods of another class, allowing for class and code reuse, and creation of hierarchical relationship between classes

 * How does the Single Responsibility Principle relate to Java classes?